pandallel/quilt/memory-bank/systemPatterns.md

 ### Implementation

-- Built using Actix for actor management and Tokio for async runtime, channels (`broadcast`, `mpsc`), and synchronization.
+- Built using Actix for actor management and Tokio for async runtime, channels (`broadcast`, `mpsc`), synchronization, and timeouts.
+- Configuration managed via `clap` and `env_logger`.
+- Structured error handling implemented using `thiserror`.
+- Repositories selected and injected via the `QuiltOrchestrator`.
 - Detailed implementation patterns and considerations are documented in `docs/src/features/actor-model-architecture.md`.

+### Orchestrator Pattern

+- **`QuiltOrchestrator`**: A central struct manages the application lifecycle, including actor initialization, configuration, event bus setup, repository injection, starting the main process (discovery), and coordinating shutdown.